idawinter/rn-calculator/README.md

 npx expo start

-## additional notes:
 # Additional Notes

 ## Overview
 This calculator is built with **React Native (Expo)** using the **Expo Router** template.
 The UI emphasizes basic operations, with advanced functions behind a collapsible “More functions” panel.

-## Key Design Decisions
+## Key Design Decisions:

-- **Prominence for basics:** Digits and primary operators are always visible; advanced keys are tucked away to reduce cognitive load.
+- Keep basic operations prominent; advanced functions live behind “More functions.”

-- **Scrollable advanced panel:** Keeps `=` visible while accessing extra keys.
-A grab handle + “Scroll for more” hint improves discoverability.
+- Collapsible panel is scrollable with a visible indicator and a small grab handle + “Scroll for more” hint.

-- **Lightweight math engine:** Uses `expr-eval` for safe expression parsing/evaluation, avoiding heavy native deps.
+- Lightweight device integration via Haptics to reinforce touch feedback.

+- Avoid heavy math libs; expr-eval is enough for this level and safe to run on-device.

+- Theme support kept simple: pink palette in both dark and light modes.

 ## Features Implemented
 - Basic ops: `0–9`, `.`, `+`, `−`, `×`, `÷`, `=`, `%`, `±`